 The H-P Mk.
-III (or Series III) diesel was actually little changed from its predecessor in external design terms.
+III diesel (or Series III diesel if you insist!) was actually little changed from its predecessor in external design terms.
 It retained the strengthened main bearing housing of its predecessor.
 The most obvious visible change was its reversion to the far neater machine screw assembly for the cylinder and head.
 Presumably the beefed-up and more costly construction using steel studs had been found through operational experience to be unnecessary.

 Regardless, this particular example of the “4 cc” H-P Mk.
 III (or Series III) diesel is indisputably a 3.5 cc unit!
-As hypothesized earlier, it is actually possible that the Mk.
-III diesel was made in both 3.5 cc and 4 cc form, being stroked out to 4 cc and thus becoming a long-stroke engine.
-A modest increase in the nominal stroke to 23/32 in.
-(18.26 mm) while retaining the same bore would yield a displacement of 3.98 cc. although one would have to wonder why ..........
+It is of course possible that the Mk.
+III diesel was made in both 3.5 cc and 4 cc form, being bored or stroked out to 4 cc, although one would have to wonder why ..........
 However, there’s currently no hard evidence to settle this question one way or the other.

 Warring stopped short of quoting a weight for this engine, thus reinforcing the impression that he probably never examined one personally.
 The illustrated example weighs a ponderous 8.08 ounces (229 gm) - considerably heavier than the contemporary Reeves 3.4 diesel (6.5 ounces), for example.
-Warring quoted a selling price of a very hefty £8 1s 0d.
-Most interestingly, he also included the notation that as far as he was aware the engine was still on the market at his time of writing (likely late 1948).
+Warring quoted a selling price of a very hefty £8 1s 0d (£8.05).
+Most interestingly, he also included the notation that as far as he was aware the engine was still on the market at the time when this table was compiled (likely late 1948).

 The H-P engines all appear to have borne serial numbers.
 Eric Offen’s H-P Mk.
 I sparker bears the number M-411, while my own H-P Mk.
 III diesel is numbered D-654.
 Fisher illustrated a seemingly identical Mk.
 III diesel which bore the number D-218.
 The letter evidently identifies the particular series to which the engine belongs, while the number presumbly indicates the engine's place in the production sequence for that series.
 In each case, the letter is stamped beneath the right-hand mounting lug (looking forward in the direction of flight) while the number is stamped in the corresponding location beneath the left-hand lug.